And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 But when you have to start lowering standards, for example, when women wanted to be firemen, they had to change the physical requirements because they couldn't pass test.

-It's Time Magazine's cover all over again.
+It's time magazines cover all over again.

-What is meant by that is the characterization of men as predators, as problematic, as wife beaters, as abusers of children, as uncaring brutes.
+But Teresa, the feminization of the culture, what is meant by that is the characterization of men as predators, as problematic, as wife beaters, as abusers of children, as uncaring brutes.

-Uh and and that's the feminization of the culture because women, in civilized affairs, women have always had the power.
+Because women, in civilized affairs, women have always had the power.

-They've always had it because in civilized circumstances it's always women who say no.
+They've always had it because in civilized circumstances, it's always women who say no or have the power to say no in civilized circumstances.

-But it's it just the feminization of the culture is has Gotten to the point where men are afraid to be men.
+But the feminization of the culture has gotten to the point where men are afraid to be men because being a man is there's something wrong with it.

-It's brute, it's barbaric, it's uh uh it's uh it's predatory and so forth.
+It's predatory and so forth.

-The the great writer and commentator Mark Stein hosting the program tomorrow, Walter Williams, will be here on Friday, and I'll see you back Monday, ladies and gentlemen.
+The great writer and commentator Mark Stein hosting the program tomorrow, Walter Williams will be here on Friday.